 Therapy offers you a safe, confidential place to talk to a trained professional about your feelings and concerns.
-You might talk about life events (past and present), and relationships or negative thoughts and behaviours you want to change.
+You might talk about life events (past and present), relationships or negative thoughts and behaviours you want to change.
 Therapists will not give advice or solve your problems for you.
 They will listen to your story, help you understand yourself better and support you to make positive changes in your life.

 What happens in Therapy?